oven-sh/bun/docs/project/bindgen.md

 declare function add(a: number, b: number = 1): number;
 ```

-The code generator will provide `bun.gen.math.jsAdd`, which is the native function implementation.
-To pass to JavaScript, use `bun.gen.math.createAddCallback(global)`
+The code generator will provide `bun.gen.math.jsAdd`, which is the native
+function implementation.
+To pass to JavaScript, use
+`bun.gen.math.createAddCallback(global)`.
+JS files in `src/js/` may use
+`$bindgenFn("math.bind.ts", "add")` to get a handle to the implementation.

 ## Strings